Chadster766/McWRT/README.md

 Unless you have a USB to TTL cable Attitude Adjustment Release AAv1.0.8 should be used.
 ===

-###An OpenWRT project initially for the Linksys WRT1900AC router.
+###An OpenWRT project for the Linksys WRT1900AC router.
 With the release of the Marvell supported wireless driver and the successful stimulation of OpenWRT development for the WRT1900AC.
-McWRT is now looking to expand to include other routers for it's use and continued development.
+McWRT has served it's purpose and will still be available for download.
+Merge requests will be evaluated for inclusion if and when the occur.

 **Original source of Marvell 88W8864 Linux Driver/Firmware**